DERM Permits and Plans for Grease Trap 99% Efficiency Installations.

 We provide plans, permits and installation of grease traps for all commercial uses in South Florida.
-New grease trap requirements ranging from new sampling ports to revised pump out frequency have made most existing grease traps non-compliant.
+New grease trap requirements ranging from DERM’s new 99% Efficiency requirement, new sampling ports to revised pump out frequency have made most existing grease traps non-compliant.
 This leaves most business owners in need of repairs to be compliant and avoid hefty fines from DERM.
 In Miami-Dade county, DERM (Department of Environmental Resource Management) requires all existing grease traps meet their latest requirements.
-All grease traps must be brought up to their standards for new grease discharge devices.
+All grease traps must be brought up to their 99% efficiency standards for new grease discharge devices.

 In the past few months our office has been flooded with calls regarding DERM code violations and fines for non-compliant grease traps.
 FOG (Fats, Oil and Grease) Operating Permits and GDO (Grease Discharge Permit numbers are being denied because their existing or proposed grease traps do not meet the new requirements.
 A Miami-Dade County grease trap is now also required to be 99% efficient.
 This new efficiency narrows down the options in manufacturers we are able to specify and install in our typical restaurant and bar projects.
 However, even with the stricter requirements we have been able to correct over a dozen DERM violations related to grease traps in just the first quarter of 2018 alone… proving that theres a solution to every problem.